poster515/Rust-Garmin/README.md

 Uploads can be disabled entirely by passing --disable_uploads as an input argument.

-### Influx DB Sample Setup
+### Influx DB Sample Setup (Manual Docker Commands - more hands on)
 In this example, we'll set up a very basic influxDb 2.0 server, along with a grafana server for better visualizations and telegraf for any optional monitoring stats you want.
+These steps use a much more manual approach, for a simpler docker-compose system 'ready to go' see the next section.

 A few basics:
 - everything will be in a docker container.
 If for some reason you want to run in a tmux/byobu session then you'll have to find equivalent examples online.